 4. “Origin of Love,” MIKA

 I only discovered this song this past summer, and I’m glad I did.
 It’s got a little bit of Queen, a little bit of Enya, a little bit of 1970s folk, and a whole lot of MIKA, making for a one-of-a-kind theatrical masterpiece and celebration of the power of love.
 You can’t help yourself when you hear this, you want to move and you want to feel.
+This is also an important track where love, society, and religion are concerned, as it comes from a member of the LGBTQIA+ community.

 5. “One Time,” Marian Hill